rocky/trepanjs/doc/api/debugger.markdown

 arguments to a debugger command you enclose it in parenthesis.
 For
 example:

-    list(5)  // lists 5 lines
+    list(5)  // list source code starting from line 5

-Running `list 5` as you might do in gdb will produce an error like this:
+Running `list 5` as you might do in *gdb* will produce an error like
+this:

     (trepanjs) list 5
     SyntaxError: Unexpected number